The Kardomah Gang: The Kardomah Café

 In a letter, dated 26 May 1934 to Pamela Hansford Johnson, Dylan Thomas writes about their first meeting in the Kardomah Café:

 I'm in a dreadful mess now.
 I can hardly hold the pencil or hold the paper.
 This has been coming for weeks.
 And the last four days have completed it.
 I'm absolutely at the point of breaking now.
 You remember how I was when I said goodbye to you for the first time.
 In the Kardomah when I loved you so much and was too shy to tell you.

 The Blitz

-In February 1941, Swansea was heavily bombed by the Luftwaffe, in a 'Three Nights Blitz'.
-Castle Street was just one of the many streets in Swansea that suffered badly; the rows of shops, including the 'Kardomah Café', were destroyed.
+In February 1941, Swansea was heavily bombed by the Luftwaffe, in a 'Three Nights Blitz' Castle Street was just one of the many streets in Swansea that suffered badly; the rows of shops, including the 'Kardomah Café', were destroyed.
 After the bombing, Dylan Thomas came back to visit Swansea.
-He later wrote about the devastation in his radio play entitled Return Journey to Swansea.
-In the play, he describes the café as being "Razed to the snow".
+He later wrote about the devastation in his radio play entitled Return Journey: “The Kardomah cafe was razed to the snow, the voices of the coffee drinkers - poets, painters, and musicians in their beginnings - all lost”.